 The current Governor of Puerto Rico is Pedro Rafael Pierluisi Urrutia, since 2021.
 The Governor of Puerto Rico is the head of government and the executive branch on the island.
 He also oversees the Puerto Rico National Guard.

 Anyone born in Puerto Rico since January 13, 1941, is a natural-born US citizen.
 Prior to that, anyone living in Puerto Rico and born between April 11, 1899, and January 13, 1941, was declared to be a US citizen as of that same date.
 Puerto Ricans, as well as anyone born in Guam or the US Virgin Islands, have the same US citizenship as someone born in the 50 states.

 Puerto Ricans’ voting abilities are based on residence.
 As US citizens, Puerto Ricans are free to move to any US state they wish, and upon meeting the standard residence tests, may vote based on their residence there.
 For example, a Puerto Rican resident could move to New York and vote in presidential, Senatorial, congressional, and other elections in New York.

 However, despite being a US territory, Puerto Ricans living on the island do not have a say in US congressional or presidential elections.
 Puerto Rico has no votes in the Electoral College since it is not a state.
 Residents do, however, vote in presidential primaries and caucuses; In 2020 elections, Joe Biden and Donald Trump won their votes.

 Puerto Rico does have a Resident Commissioner who represents its interests in Washington but does not have any actual voting power in Congress.

 Since Puerto Ricans are natural-born US citizens, they can be elected to the US office, including the office of President of the United States.
-The typical requirements of running for elected office apply; in the case of becoming President, includes being a natural-born US citizen, being at least 35 years old, and having lived in the United States for fourteen years.
+The typical requirements of running for elected office apply; in the case of becoming President, including being a natural-born US citizen, being at least 35 years old, and having lived in the United States for fourteen years.